 How Carbon Monoxide Testing Could Save Your Life

 The symptoms of carbon monoxide poisoning are similar to those of the flu.
 This is why many people miss the signs of CO poisoning.
-Some of the main symptoms include:
+In addition to flu like symptoms, other possible indicators include:

 - Dull headache